Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 duplicable city center, open source city hub, laundry, dining, swimming pool, hot tub, kitchen, library, game roomOne Community is advancing sustainable resource development and access through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 This week, Andrew Chen (Industrial Designer) continued work on the Dormer second-floor window for the Duplicable City Center.
 He worked to iterate his work based on Jae’s latest feedback.
 He also created an upgraded 3D model with foam layering in the gaps between window parts where insulation is needed.
-He also added assembly instructions for the insulation and top cover of the structure.
+Andrew also added assembly instructions for the insulation and top cover of the structure.
 The Duplicable City Center showcases One Community’s open-source approach to sustainable resource development and access.
 The images below illustrate aspects of this work.

 Andrew, Duplicable City Center, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Dormer second-floor window model, Duplicable City Center window, foam insulation layering, window insulation model, Jae feedback implementation, window assembly instructions, top cover window design, 3D model with insulation, iterative design improvement, sustainable building window